kaiosilveira/design-patterns/visitor/README.md

 Visitors are useful when we want to extend the behavior of a class hierarchy without "polluting" the related classes with more code.
 It's specially helpful when working with composites.

 ## Working example

+The working example for this pattern is built on top of what we've done for the [Composite Pattern](../composite), where we had a composite structure formed by `MenuComponent` subclasses.
+Here we've implemented a `Visitor` class hierarchy, containing two visitors: `HealthInformationVisitor` and `MacroNutrientsVisitor`, these two, as the name suggests, are responsible for gathering information regarding health score and macro nutrients info for all menu items.
+Check out [ObjectvilleFood](./ObjectvilleFood/) for implementation details and further explanations.